-Available data on escapement of summer, winter, and summer/winter steelhead stocks in Puget Sound are limited.
-Complete long-term time series of escapement and catch to complete run reconstruction are available for none of the six Puget Sound summer run populations, four out of the twenty-two winter run populations, and one out of the three summer/winter run populations (Marshall 2014).
-Data are currently insufficient to provide a full run reconstruction of naturalorigin steelhead populations needed to assess harvest rates for any of the summer run steelhead populations or most summer/winter and winter run populations.
-Given the circumstances, NMFS used the available data for the five Puget Sound winter and summer/winter steelhead populations to calculate terminal harvest rates on natural-origin steelhead.
-NMFS calculated that the harvest rate on a subset of watersheds for natural-origin steelhead averaged 4.2% annually in Puget Sound fisheries during the 2001/2002 to 2006/2007 time period (NMFS 2010b) (Table 11).
-Average harvest rates on the same subset of watersheds for natural-origin steelhead demonstrated a reduction to 1.6% in Puget Sound fisheries during the 2007/2008 to 2015/2016 time period (Table 11).
+Available data on escapement of summer, winter, and summer/winter steelhead populations in Puget Sound are limited.
+For the five Puget Sound summer-run populations, no complete longterm time series of escapement and catch to perform total run reconstructions are available, however an escapement time series is available for one of these (Tolt R. summer-run) (Marshall 2018).
+Complete long-term time series of escapement and run reconstruction data are available for 14 of the 23 winter run populations, and for none of the four summer/winter run populations (Marshall 2018).
+Additionally 3 Puget Sound winter-run steelhead populations have long-term time series of escapement data but no harvest data for run reconstruction (Marshall 2018).
+However, a combined time series of escapement and run reconstruction data for Skagit River summer/winter and Sauk River summer/winter populations is available (Marshall 2018).
+Data are currently insufficient to provide a full run reconstruction of natural-origin steelhead populations needed to assess harvest rates for any of the summer run steelhead populations and many of the summer/winter and winter run populations.
+Given these circumstances, NMFS used the available data for five Puget Sound winter and summer/winter steelhead populations to calculate terminal harvest rates on natural-origin steelhead.
+NMFS calculated that the harvest rate on a subset of watersheds for natural-origin steelhead averaged 4.2% annually in Puget Sound fisheries during the 2001/2002 to 2006/2007 time period just prior to listing (NMFS 2010b) (Table 13).
+Average harvest rates on the same subset of watersheds for natural-origin steelhead demonstrated a reduction to 1.5% in Puget Sound fisheries during the 2007/2008 to 2016/2017 time period (Table 13).
 These estimates include sources of non-landed mortality such as hooking mortality and net dropout, 10% and 2% respectively.
-Overall, the average harvest rate for these five indicator populations declined by 62% in recent years (i.e., 4.2% to 1.6% harvest rate = 61.9% decline).
+Overall, the average harvest rate for these five indicator populations declined from 4.2% to 1.5% (i.e., 64.3% decline) through 2017.

-Table 11.
-Tribal and non-tribal terminal harvest rate (HR) percentages on natural-origin steelhead for a subset of Puget Sound winter steelhead populations for which catch and run size information are available (NMFS 2015b; WDFW and PSIT 2017).
+Table 13.
+Tribal and non-tribal terminal harvest rate (HR) percentages on natural-origin steelhead for a subset of Puget Sound winter steelhead populations for which catch and run size information are available (NMFS 2015b; WDFW and PSIT 2017, WDFW and PSIT 2018).